 - Disneyland Railroad.
 Offers pregnant ladies a nice break from walking and waiting, choose from one of four stops around the park.

 - Dumbo the Flying Elephant.
 You may want to claim your own elephant to soar over Fantasyland.
 Try to snag one in blue, pink or yellow for some adorable maternity photos.
 Ask the Cast Member at the entrance for your color preference.

 - Finding Nemo Submarine Voyage.
 The majority of this queue is in the sun, so try to visit this ride early or late in the day.
 Be aware that you will have to use a very steep stairway to explore these waters.

 - Haunted Mansion.
 There’s always room for more happy haunts here in New Orleans Square.
 Moms-to-be at Disneyland will enjoy an air conditioned ride in a comfortable doom buggy.

 - “it’s a small world”.
 You may get the song stuck in your head, but it’s certainly a cool, comfortable ride.
-Be aware that the queue is in full sun.

 - Jungle Cruise.
 Leave civilization behind, just be careful stepping onto this boat at the dock and be prepared for some clever jokes along the way.

 - King Arthur Carrousel.
 I’d only recommend the agile for this one, as you’ll have to hop on and off your graceful steed.
 Every horse on this carrousel gallops, so there are no stationary options.